 Of course Chef Tony Maws makes a good burger: He’s got crazy skills in haute cuisine, so he’s full of fancy tricks.
 That patty is a varying mix of three cuts of grass-fed beef, with bone marrow and suet (the white fat surrounding kidneys and loins) thrown in.
 Slow seasoning is crucial, but to avoid the parching effect of salt on the meat, Maws dehydrates savory miso and mixes that in instead.
 The result is so good that the kitchen only releases 18 burgers each night, lest the diners never try anything else.

 Why head here in a city where trendy new restaurants churn out innovative plates left and right?
-Because Maws has been doing this for 13 years, and he’s still booked every night.
+Because Maws has been doing this for over 15 years, and he’s still booked every night.
 It’s like one of those brasseries, the institutions where reliably brilliant food happens on unassuming street corners in France.
 With its tall windows, little lamps, and framed art deco, Craigie feels a bit like one—but it never shoves the francophone thing down our throats (merci, Maws).
 Instead, we get a bit of what the French do best: the deep brown sauces that grace rare cuts of meat, the burger-frites-salade combo, the prix fixe concept.
 And the rest of the credit goes to the impressive Craigie team, who somehow keep those surprises coming, year after year.

 We know you’re wondering where those amazing rolls come from.
 Fortunately for us, not France—they’re from Iggy’s Bread, which you can visit near Alewife.